Quanta Computer

 Series C in 2016

-Lumus, Ltd. specializes in the development and manufacturing of wearable augmented reality (AR) displays, primarily for smart eyewear.
-Founded in 2000 and based in Ness Ziona, Israel, the company utilizes its patented Light-guide Optical Element (LOE) technology to create transparent displays that seamlessly integrate digital information with the physical world.
-Lumus's innovative approach allows for lightweight designs, wide fields of view, and true see-through performance, making it a key player in the smart glasses market.
-Additionally, Lumus provides display development kits to original equipment manufacturers (OEMs), facilitating the creation of advanced AR products that enhance user experience in various applications.
+Lumus, Ltd. is an Israeli company specializing in the development and manufacturing of wearable augmented reality (AR) displays for smart eyewear manufacturers.
+Founded in 2000 and based in Ness Ziona, Lumus utilizes its patented Light-guide Optical Element (LOE) technology to create transparent displays that seamlessly blend digital information with the physical world.
+This innovative technology allows for lightweight designs, a wide field of view, and true see-through performance, making it an attractive option for leading producers of smart glasses and augmented reality eyewear.
+In addition to its display products, Lumus also provides development kits for original equipment manufacturer (OEM) customers, supporting the integration of their advanced display technology into various smart wearable devices.

 Moduware